rpgreen/cfn/README.md

 ```
 <img src="https://github.com/rpgreen/cfn/blob/master/ss.png" width="769" height="176"/>

 By default, cfn will look for credentials using the default credential provider chain used by the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence).
-Similary, the default region is based on the AWS CLI configuration.
+Similarly, the default region is based on the AWS CLI configuration.

 To provide a custom credential profile, use the -p option.
 To override the default region, use the -r option.